harryprince/awesome-keras/README.md

 ## Goal

-Rmarkdown is a pretty awesome tool for literature programming.
+Keras is a pretty awesome tool for deep learning.

-This repo aims for collecting awesome Rmarkdown resources togather.
+This repo aims for collecting awesome Keras resources togather.

 ## How to Contribute